rafecolton/docker-builder/docs/advanced-usage.md

 #    --no-travis          do not include route for Travis CI webhook
 #    --no-github          do not include route for GitHub webhook
 ```

+#### Healthcheck

+The `docker-builder` server has a healthcheck route available at
+`/health`.
+As long as the server is running, an HTTP request to
+`/health` will return 200/OK.